Exposure to Ambient Air Pollution

 2) Decide on the monitoring technology

 The choice of sensors depends on which pollutant you want to measure and which sensor you are able to use (considering their availability, price, ease-of-use).
-See overview of sensors in this article though also check more recent products, as the market for low-cost air quality monitors is evolving rapidly.
+See an overview of sensors in this article though also check more recent products, as the market for low-cost air quality monitors is evolving rapidly.
 If your team has limited experience with using sensors, contract a relevant specialist, such as an expert from a company / state authority or a freelance consultant, to support you with the data collection and analysis process.

 3) Define the installation and data collection process